Skip to main content

 The aim of this Task is to build a strong community that works together to identify and mitigate the barriers to the development and deployment of airborne wind energy systems.
 The Task focuses on producing tangible results such as recommended practices that can be used by researchers and practitioners.

-The Representatives for Task 48 are Prof. Daniel Toal (University of Limerick) and Dr. Mahdi Ebrahimi Salari (University College Cork).
+The Representatives for Task 48 is Mahdi Ebrahimi Salari (University College Cork).
+Daniel Toal (University of Limerick) was a former participant in this Task.

 For further information about the Task, please visit the Task 48 IEA Wind TCP webpage.